nuodb/nuodb-helm-charts/docs/HowToUpgrade.md

 A rolling upgrade updates a NuoDB domain, which may include multiple databases, to a new NuoDB release without shutting down the database(s).
 Rolling upgrades ensure continuous database availability throughout the upgrade process.

-A NuoDB domain deployed in Kubernetes using the NuoDB Helm charts contains multiple Helm releases.
+A NuoDB domain deployed in Kubernetes, using the NuoDB Helm charts, contains multiple Helm releases.
 The resources are deployed by the [admin](../stable/admin) and the [database](../stable/database) Helm charts.
-Depending on the database requirements, high availability configuration, and the number of target Kubernetes clusters, different types of deployment scenarios are supported:
+Depending on the database requirements, the high availability configuration, and the number of target Kubernetes clusters, different types of deployment scenarios are supported:

-- A domain in a single cluster with an _admin_ Helm deployment and a _database_ helm deployment
+- A domain in a single cluster with an _admin_ Helm deployment and a _database_ Helm deployment
 - A domain spread across multiple clusters, each with an _admin_ Helm deployment and _database_ Helm deployment
 - Both scenarios above could have more than one _database_ Helm deployment in the domain